Shrub

-Some definitions state that a shrub is less than 6 m and a tree is over 6 m.
-Others use 10 m as the cut-off point for classification.
-Many species of tree may not reach this mature height because of hostile less than ideal growing conditions, and resemble a shrub-sized plant.
-However, such species have the potential to grow taller under the ideal growing conditions for that plant.
-In terms of longevity, most shrubs fit in a class between perennials and trees; some may only last about five years even in good conditions, others, usually the larger and more woody ones, may live to 70 or more, but on average they last 7–10 years.
+Some define a shrub as less than 6 m and a tree as over 6 m tall.
+Others use 10 m as the cutoff point for classification.
+Many trees do not reach this mature height because of hostile, less than ideal growing conditions, and resemble shrub-sized plants.
+Others in such species have the potential to grow taller in ideal conditions.
+Some only last about five years in good conditions.
+Others, usually larger and more woody, live beyond 70 years.
+On average, they die after eight years.

 Shrubland is the natural landscape dominated by various shrubs; there are many distinct types around the world, including fynbos, maquis, shrub-steppe, shrub swamp and moorland.
 In gardens and parks, an area largely dedicated to shrubs (now somewhat less fashionable than a century ago) is called a shrubbery, shrub border or shrub garden.
 There are many garden cultivars of shrubs, bred for flowering, for example rhododendrons, and sometimes even leaf colour or shape.

-Compared to trees and herbaceous plants, perhaps a relatively small number of shrubs have agricultural or commercial uses.
-Apart from the several berry-bearing species (using the culinary rather than botanical definition), few are eaten directly, and they are generally too small for much timber use unlike trees.
+Apart from the several berry-bearing shrub species (using the culinary rather than botanical definition), few are eaten directly, and they are generally too small for much timber use unlike trees.
 Those that are used include several perfumed species such as lavender and rose, and a wide range of plants with medicinal uses.
 Tea and coffee are on the tree-shrub boundary; they are normally harvested from shrub-sized plants, but these would be large enough to become small trees if left to grow instead.

 Definition

 Shrubs are perennial woody plants, and therefore have persistent woody stems above ground (compare with succulent stems of herbaceous plants).
 Usually, shrubs are distinguished from trees by their height and multiple stems.
 Some shrubs are deciduous (e.g. hawthorn) and others evergreen (e.g. holly).
 Ancient Greek philosopher Theophrastus divided the plant world into trees, shrubs and herbs.
 Small, low shrubs, generally less than 2 m tall, such as lavender, periwinkle and most small garden varieties of rose, are often termed as subshrubs.

 Most definitions characterize shrubs as possessing multiple stems with no main trunk below.
 This is because the stems have branched below ground level.
 There are exceptions to this, with some shrubs having main trunks, but these tend to be very short and divide into multiple stems close to ground level without a reasonable length beforehand.
 Many trees can grow in multiple stemmed forms also while being tall enough to be trees, such as oak or ash.